-- Footwear must be worn at all times.
+- Appropriate footwear must be worn at all times.
 Steel-toed shoes, cleats, or shoes with wheels shall not be worn at school.
 Students must have appropriate footwear for P.E.
-Students are encouraged to wear closed-toe shoes.
-All students must wear shoes appropriate for recess/free time activities.

 - Only school purchased or plain black hats or caps are allowed on campus.
 Hats may not be altered in any way.
 They must be worn in a forward position and TAKEN OFF WHEN INDOORS.
 No stocking type hats allowed.

 - Pajama tops, bottoms, and/or slippers will not be allowed.

-- Clothing, accessories, or jewelry with inappropriate language, pictures, inferences, or symbols which tend to mock, ridicule, provoke, demean, or display words or pictures associated with alcoholic beverages, tobacco products, gangs, sex, drugs, or items associated with alcohol, tobacco, sex, or drug use shall not be worn at school.
+- Clothing, accessories, or jewelry with inappropriate language, pictures, inferences, or symbols which tend to mock, ridicule, provoke, demean, or display words or pictures associated with alcoholic beverages, tobacco products, gangs, sex, drugs, or items associated with alcohol, tobacco, sex, or drug use shall not be worn or carried at school.

-- Sunglasses may be worn on campus.
-They must be removed when indoors.
+- Sunglasses may be worn on campus; however, they must be removed when indoors.